vaxdata22/City-Weather-and-S3File-RDS-S3-BigQuery-ETL-by-Airflow-on-EC2/README.md

 For instance, there is no detailing of the steps involved in creating accounts with Google Cloud, OpenWeatherMap, and Amazon AWS.
 There is also no detailing of the steps in creating S3 bucket, setting up RDS Postgres database instance, spinning up the AWS EC2 instance from scratch and preparing it to work with Airflow (Firewall settings for HTTP/HTTPS/SSH and attaching the IAM Role), connecting VSCode to the EC2 instance, as well as accessing Airflow via web browser.

-However an experienced and capable Data Engineer should be familiar with how these are set up, but the reader who is not knowledgeable in these areas is hereby encouraged to do their own research, enrol in a Data Engineering bootcamp or learn from data engineering tutorials available online on some websites or some great channels on YouTube, or reach out to me for clarification.
+However a fellow who is knowledgeable in Data Engineering skills should be familiar with how these are set up, but the reader who is not knowledgeable in these areas is hereby encouraged to do their own research, enrol in a Data Engineering bootcamp or learn from data engineering tutorials available online on some websites or some great channels on YouTube (such as Tuple Spectra), or reach out to me for clarification.
 With that out of the way, let’s go over the key steps in this project.

 Having satisfied all the 8 requirements in the preceding section, I proceeded to carry out the following setup:
 <br><br>